 Some journey information is also stored on the Oyster card itself; this comprises the last eight journeys and related charges, up to three season tickets (generally the most recent three tickets, including future dated), and the last two incomplete journeys, if any.
 If you don't use your Oyster card very often, the data stored on the card may be older than eight weeks.
 However, no other data is stored on the Oyster card itself (eg name or address).

-The information we collect as part of the application process is kept for one year after the expiry date of your photo card.
+The information we collect as part of the application process is kept for up to three years after the expiry date of your photo card.

 We take the privacy of our customers very seriously and a range of robust policies, processes and technical measures are in place to control and safeguard access to, and use of, personal information associated with Oyster data.
 This includes payment card data which is securely handled by a specialist payment processing company in accordance with the Payment Card Industry Data Security Standard ('PCI DSS').

 Anyone with access to personal information held in TfL's systems is required to complete TfL's privacy and data protection training on an annual basis.

 We also publish guidance on the steps you can also take to protect your personal information.